 Grid-Tied Solar Power Systems

 In simple terms, a grid-tied solar power system is a residential solar power setup that is connected to a traditional electricity utility grid.
-A straightforward grid-tied system works without any sort of battery backup or power bank (learn more: DIY solar battery bank), which means the system has no way of storing the electricity it generates.
+A straightforward grid-tied system works without any sort of battery backup or power bank, which means the system has no way of storing the electricity it generates.

 As with any solar power setup, a grid-tied system uses solar panels to convert sunlight into useable electricity; however, because the setup has no way of storing this electricity, it is either used directly, or fed into the utility grid.
 If the household requires more electricity than the solar system is capable of generating, or if they need to use electricity when the sun is down, power is drawn from the grid.

 When solar power is fed into the grid, the homeowner will receive a credit for that amount, which can be used to reduce their monthly electricity bills.
 If the solar power system is large enough to exceed the homeowner’s electricity needs, this credit could even take the form of a cash rebate to cover the excess.

 - Grid-tied systems tend to be the least expensive option, as they do not require expensive batteries.
 Requiring less equipment also means they are easier to install than other options

 - Grid-tied systems can use net metering to sell surplus power to the local utility company at full retail rate, which means you can greatly reduce the cost of your monthly electricity bills

 - Grid-tied systems are highly reliable, which is partially due to the fact that they have the fewest number of points that could potentially fail

 - You can still pull electricity from the grid when needed, so you do not need a solar system that is large enough to meet your full energy needs